pivotal/docs-tap/getting-started/deploy-first-app.hbs.md

 This is the first in a series of Getting started how-to guides for developers.
 It walks you through deploying your first application on Tanzu Application Platform by using Tanzu Application Platform GUI.

->**Note:** This walkthrough uses Tanzu Application Platform GUI.
+>**Note** This walkthrough uses Tanzu Application Platform GUI.
 Alternatively, you can deploy your first application on Tanzu Application Platform using the [Application Accelerator Extension for VS Code](../application-accelerator/vscode.hbs.md).

 ## <a id="you-will"></a>What you will do